subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 You may be wondering whether the problem of estimating the billions of parameters of the energy function model is any simpler than the problem of figuring out the brain's connectome.
 The former does look like a formidable problem, but one that has been solved in the past twenty years with the advances in deep learning systems.
 By using powerful algorithms such as backprop, we can estimate the parameters of the energy function by using the brain's output in the form of images and text.
 The brain does not use backprop, but is able to learn using local node interaction laws such as Hebb's Rule.

-The theories of neuroscience that I am going to discuss are based on the fundamental idea that in order to survive, living creatures need to create a model for their environment within themselves.
+The theories of neuroscience for perception are based on the fundamental idea that in order to survive, living creatures need to create a model for their environment within themselves.
 Consider the simplest kind of life, such as a uni-cellular creatures such as bacteria.
 Their insides are cordoned off from the environment by means of a cell wall (in neuroscience this is referred to as a Markov Blanket) .
 However in order to survive they need information about the outside world so that they can feed themselves, and this is obtained by means of sensors on their cell walls.
 The information from these sensors gets converted into a chemical model that the creature uses to move around and get closer to food sources, and this serves as a simple example of a model for the environment, also called a world model.

 Higher animals such as ourselves face the same problem since our brain is enclosed in the darkness of our skulls and needs to figure out what is happening in the external world.
 It does this by building a model for the world with the help of signals that are coming in through the sensory organs, and it is the output of this model that we see when we open our eyes, i.e., the image that we see is not something that exists 'out there', but is internally generated by the brain.
 The model is unique to each creature and is designed to help it survive in the world.
 In general the sophistication of the model increases with larger brain sizes.